Jason Richardson (sports personality): TV career

 Reporter on Channel 10's Inside Sport TV in 2001.

 Currently he hosts live coverage of horse racing meetings around Victoria on Racing.com, which can be seen on Foxtel #529.
-Hosts "Spending Time With" in-depth interview program for TVN, plus highly rated weekly preview program "Get On" on Thursday evenings where he is one of the best tipsters in Australia.
-His progressive mindset allows him to make valued contributions to Let it ride and he also doesn't let funny buggers like Brent Zerafa get away with backing things like Kinane for the win with the meta now being place only.
+Also, he hosts the "Spending Time With" in-depth interview program for TVN, plus weekly preview program "Get On" on Thursday evenings.

 Presenter on Channel 7's coverage of the 2010, 2011 & 2012 Autumn & Spring Racing Carnivals in Melbourne and Sydney, featuring Caulfield Cup & WS Cox Plate meetings.

 He also appeared in a National Heart Foundation Heart Health TV commercial in the 1990s.

 Also host commentator of Seven's BBL coverage.

 Personal life

 He is married to 1998 Commonwealth Games 5000m Gold medallist Kate Anderson.
 Kate represented Australia in the 5000m at the 1996 Atlanta and 2000 Sydney Olympic Games.
 Together they have three daughters: Ruby, Milla and Cleo.